The Science of Fascia

 What is Fascia?
 The Body’s Living Matrix

-- Conducts electrical signals that regulate cellular function and metabolism.
+- Conducts bioelectric signals that regulate cells, posture, and movement

-- Transports hydration, nutrients, hormones and neurotransmitter messages to every cell.
+- Transports hydration, nutrients, and hormones to every part of you

-- Responds instantly to movement, nutrition, hydration, breath, light, sound, thoughts and mechanical input.
+- Responds instantly to breath, movement, light, sound, touch, and thought

 Healing the Root Cause: How Fascia Impacts Disease & Longevity